How much will this cost?

 Morgan Law respects your privacy.
 During the course of representing you, you may be asked to reveal some very personal matters.
-Sometimes the other parties involved may ask you questions that seem to be too intrusive.
-Rest assured that everything legally possible will be done to keep your information confidential.
-Anything that is learned about you during the course of representing you is kept confidential (with very few exceptions—for instance, if you confess are about to go out and do physical harm to someone, there is actually a duty to attempt to prevent that).
+Certainly we want you to be completely forthcoming about your issues.
+Sometimes the other parties (through their attorney) may ask you questions that seem to be too intrusive.
+Rest assured that everything legally possible will be done to keep your information confidential and to avoid any undue harassment or embarrassment.
+Anything we learn about you during the course of representing you is kept confidential (with very few exceptions—for instance, if you confess are about to go out and do physical harm to someone, there is actually a duty to attempt to prevent that).
 As personal and potentially emotional as some fact may be for you, one of the reasons that you hire an attorney is because they are emotionally detached.
-Morgan Law cares about your case because it is important to you, but not because of being emotionally wrapped up in the issue.
+Morgan Law cares about your case because it is important to you--not because we are emotionally wrapped up in the issue.

 When will we go to trial?